jackyzha0/jackyzha0.github.io/content/thoughts/selfish.md

 Selfishness depends on what the definition of the self is.
 Expansions on the concept of 'self':
 - [noosphere](https://en.wikipedia.org/wiki/Noosphere) as the extended self
 - [The Egg](https://www.youtube.com/watch?v=h6fcK_fRYaI) by Andy Weir + Kurzgesagt

+## Nice vs Kind
+*From Joice*

+Being nice is doing something you think will people happy.
+Being kind is doing something because you want to do it for them.
+The key is agency and boundary of self :))